-- 5.1 The course information on our website - (www.bournemouth.ac.uk/courses) includes a list of the core and optional units that may be available for your course.
+- 6.1 The course information on our website

+(www.bournemouth.ac.uk/courses) includes a list of the core and optional units that may be available for your course.
 We do not guarantee that an optional unit will run or be available to all students.
-Your choice of units may be restricted by limits on timetabling, staffing, facilities, or the number of places on the unit or external circumstances, such as any general public health measures in place. - The paragraphs below cover changes which BU decides to make for reasons other than Events Outside Our Control (such Events are covered in paragraph 29). - We may change our admissions requirements for future applications.
-Once we have published the requirements for a specific intake or academic year, we will only change these in exceptional circumstances. - 6.4 It is important that we can update or amend courses.
+Your choice of units may be restricted by limits on timetabling, staffing, facilities, or the number of places on the unit. - 6.2 We may change our admissions requirements for future applications.
+Once we have published the requirements for a specific intake or academic year, we will only change these in exceptional circumstances. - 6.3 It is important that we can update or amend courses.
 We do this to make sure that the curriculum, teaching and learning methods and forms of assessment are up to date, to maintain academic standards and enhance the quality of learning opportunities for students.